Cameron Sutton

-Cameron Amir Sutton (born February 27, 1995) is an American football cornerback for the Detroit Lions of the National Football League (NFL).
-He played college football at Tennessee, and was drafted by the Pittsburgh Steelers in the third round of the 2017 NFL Draft.
+Cameron Amir Sutton (born February 27, 1995) is an American professional football cornerback.
+He played college football for the Tennessee Volunteers, and was selected by the Steelers in the third round of the 2017 NFL draft.
+He has also played for the Detroit Lions.

-Early years
+Early life

 Sutton attended Jonesboro High School in Jonesboro, Georgia.
 He played cornerback and wide receiver for the Cardinal football team and had 1,396 all-purpose yards and 19 touchdowns as a senior.
 He also played baseball and basketball in high school.
 Sutton was rated by Rivals.com as a three-star recruit.
 He committed to the University of Tennessee to play college football under head coach Butch Jones.

 College career

+Sutton played at the University of Tennessee from 2013 to 2016.
 Sutton started in all 12 games as a true freshman in 2013 and recorded 39 tackles, two interceptions, one sack, and a touchdown.
 He started all 13 games in the 2014 season, recording 37 tackles and three interceptions.
+In the 2015 season, he played on special teams returning punts and had one interception and two forced fumbles on the year.
+He fractured his right ankle in a September game against Ohio in the 2016 season.
+He returned in November.
+He totaled seven games in the 2016 season.

 Professional career

+Pre-draft

 Sutton received an invitation to the Senior Bowl and raised his draft stock after impressing scouts during practice and showing versatility and willingness for playing both safety and cornerback during the game.
 He helped the South secure a 16–15 victory over the North and led the team with four combined tackles.
 He attended the NFL Combine and completed nearly all of the combine drills, but opted to not perform the short shuttle.
 Sutton also participated in Tennessee's Pro Day and chose to run the short shuttle, three-cone drill, and perform positional drills for representatives and scouts in attendance.
 The majority of NFL draft experts and analysts projected Sutton to be drafted in the third round.
 He was ranked the 15th best cornerback in the draft by ESPN and NFLDraftScout.com.

-The Pittsburgh Steelers selected Sutton in the third round (94th overall) of the 2017 NFL Draft.
-The Pittsburgh Steelers also drafted his teammate at Tennessee and the Senior Bowl, quarterback Joshua Dobbs.